 Units Required for Certificate Programs

-Graduate certificate programs require a minimum of 12 credit units.
+Graduate certificate programs at NAU require a minimum of 12 credit units.
+Many graduate certificate programs require more than 12 credit units.

 A graduate student may pursue a graduate certificate concurrently with a graduate degree.
 Each graduate degree program must decide which, if any, certificate courses can be counted toward the graduate degree.